 Each node has one or more inlets and/or outlets.
 These are the dots next to the name of the node.
 Inlets are always on the left side and outlets always on the right side.

 When you hover over an inlet or outlet a small list will appear containing all the possible data types that can go into this.
 When data is flowing through the inlet or outlet, the value will be previewed above the list.
-You can always manually adjust values by clicking the value and typing in a new one, dragging the value up and down or adjusting it in the inspector.
+You can always manually adjust values by clicking the value and typing in a new one, dragging the value up and down or adjusting it in the node panel.

 You can connect an outlet to an inlet or an inlet to an outlet by clicking on them.
 If you connected a something to the wrong inlet you can always reconnect that inlet to the correct inlet, also by clicking it.